 So while this is a no-cook pizza sauce, and it is very similar in style to a Neapolitan pizza sauce, it is not a true Neapolitan pizza sauce.

-Why Use Canned Tomato Sauce
+I Use Canned Tomato Sauce

 Ingredient Notes

 Here are the ingredients that you'll need to make this simple no-cook red pizza sauce using canned tomato sauce!
-See recipe card (at the end of the post) for quantities.

-Dried oregano & basil - These add that classic pizza flavor to the sauce.
+Dried oregano & basil add that classic pizza flavor to the sauce.
 Sometimes I use Burlap & Barrel's Pizza Party seasoning blend or King Arthur Baking's Pizza Seasoning Blend as a shortcut.
 They both include garlic powder, so I reduce the amount of garlic I add to the sauce if I do.

 Whisk It, Whisk It Real Good